 Neglect includes not being provided with enough food or with the right kind of food, or not being taken proper care of.

 Leaving you without help to wash or change dirty or wet clothes, not getting you to a doctor when you need one or not making sure you have the right medicines all count as neglect.

 Abuse in your home

 You're more at risk of abuse at home if:

-- you become dependent on someone as a carer
+- you become dependent on your carer

 - your carer is addicted to drugs or alcohol